 As an elementary school teacher, I see so many kids that do not demonstrate these skills.
 Kids give up very easily and frequently.
 This is a really big problem.

 It is important for me to work on these skills with my child while he's young, so he grows up with Grit.
 I also want to help other parents with young kids start working on these skills early.
-Hopefully, we will instill Grit in them so they are able to demonstrate these skills as they get older.

 7 Ways you can build Grit in your child: